tcarland/spark-hive-tools/README.md

 ##### DBValidate

-Compares the columns of an external database table (via JDBC) to a given Hive Table with the option of comparing value columns as well.
+Compares the columns of an external database table (via JDBC) to a given Hive Table with the option of comparing column values by running a sum of n cols aross y rows.